TeleAI-mcp/hyper-microservice-1sdb/README.md

-# hyper-microservice-1sdb
+# Hyper Microservice 1Sdb

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.